neevek/Paginize/README.md

 When a page is popped, it is ready be to garbage collected, because for most cases no one references the page at this point, but **you could**, that means if you keep a reference to the page, you can call show()/hide() pair multiple times to reuse the page.
 And that is why the method is named **onHidden()** instead of *onDestroy()*, because the framework will not know whether it is destroyed.

-Besides the lifecycle methods introduced by the framework, Paginize mirrors most of the Activity lifecycle methods, for example, when `onResume()` is called for the current Activity, Paginize passes the method call to the top page(the currently showning page), same for methods like `onPause()`, `onActivityResult()`, etc.
+Besides the lifecycle methods introduced by the framework, Paginize mirrors most of the Activity lifecycle methods, for example, when `onResume()` is called for the current Activity, Paginize passes the method call to the top page(the currently showing page), same for methods like `onPause()`, `onActivityResult()`, etc.

 ####<a name="header3"></a> 3.
 Paginize annotations